Characterizing the quantum field theory vacuum using temporal Matrix Product states: Introduction

+\item The power of tensor network approaches comes from their ability to efficiently encode equilibrium quantum states in local models.
+They do so systematically truncating the information required to describe such a quantum state via the introduction of a finite bond dimension, $\chi$, which limits the size of the tensors constructed within the algorithms.
+Taking the continuum limit, this has the effect of limiting the number of degrees of freedom (per unit length), which has clear implications on the bipartite entanglement of the QFT vacuum (making it finite) \cite{TOI+08, VC+04}.
+Similarly, finite bond dimension is understood to introduce a finite correlation length (and thus cannot exactly describe the physics at a quantum critical point) and can break discrete symmetries.
+However, the precise role played the bond dimension as a regulator within the QFT remains unclear \cite{TOI+08,NOK+96,ABO+99,SHM+15,LT+12,KPM+11,ZMV+17,CCKT+18,RL+18}.

-In particular, it is well known that, starting from a lattice model, the low-energy spectrum of the emerging field theory depends on both the critical exponents at the quantum critical point and the boundary conditions of the lattice system \cite{Cardy+861,Cardy+862}.
-This fact translates into well defined ratios for the masses of the low energy excitations only depending on the universality class of the quantum-phase transition.
-For example, by taking the continuous limit of the Ising model on a 2D torus, we obtain the Ising field theory whose low-energy excitations have masses fulfilling $m_2/m_1=4$ \cite{evenbly+10,Henkel+87,Henkel-89}.
+\item Starting from a lattice model, the low-energy spectrum of the emergent field theory depends on both the critical exponents at the quantum critical point and the boundary conditions of the lattice model \cite{Cardy+861, Cardy+862,evenbly+10}.
+In the case of an infinite system, the issue of boundary conditions is unclear; to get around this, one can introduce an impurity that tunes between all the possible conditions \cite{barev,mccoy_1980,oshikawa_1997}.
+We note that a connection between the physics of impurities and the structure of entanglement in MPS has been proposed in \cite{bal_2016}.

-Since the tMPS transfer matrix propagates the dynamical correlations, one would naively expect to recover these ratios from appropriate functions of the eigenvalues of the tMPS transfer matrix.
-Our analysis of the tMPS for the Ising model show that this does not happen.
-Interestingly we find that the masses we extract from the tMPS correspond to those predicted by Zamolodchikov, $m_2/m_1=1.6$.
-These masses were obtained when characterizing the field theory emerging from the critical Ising model perturbed with a small parallel field \cite{Zam-89,Henkel-89}.

-While this result could seem surprising, it can be easily understood by noticing that the finite bond dimension of a tMPS breaks the $Z_2$ symmetry in a similar way than the magnetic field does in the Zamolodchikov's scenario.
-The finite bond dimension thus acts as a relevant magnetic perturbation to the critical Hamiltonian, rather than as a thermal perturbation, and the spectrum is thus modified accordingly.

-These results agree with what was discussed in \cite{LT+12}.
-There the authors compared the finite-size scaling implicit by taking a continuous limit of a discrete lattice model, and calculated the finite-entanglement scaling that we also use here to obtain the tMPS.
-They found that the two procedures generate different fixed point tensors.
-In performing the finite-size scaling with an MPS, indeed, we first fix the size of the system to a finite value $N$ and increase the bond dimension $\chi$ until we accurately encode the ground state of the finite-size system.
-This procedure corresponds, in the MPS language, to taking first $\chi \to \infty$ and then $N \to \infty$.

-The tMPS is obtained by inverting the order of the two limits, we first take $N\to \infty$ with fixed $\chi$, and then $\chi \to \infty$.
-As observed in \cite{LT+12} the two limits do not commute.
-At any finite size (either spatial or temporal) indeed the $Z_2$ symmetry is restored, while at any finite $\chi$ the $Z_2$ symmetry is broken.